Methyl orange: Synthesis

 Methyl orange is an azobenzene derivative that can be formed from dimethylaniline and sulfanilic acid, first through a diazonium salt formation with the sulfanilic acid, followed by a nucleophilic attack from the dimethylaniline and rearomatization.

 UV-vis spectrum

-The absorption of methyl orange the UV-vis spectrum is between 350 and 550 nm, with its peak at 464 nm.
-This is in the green-purple visible light range and explains why methyl orange is, in fact, orange.
+The absorption of methyl orange the UV-vis spectrum is between 350 and 550 nm, with its peak at 510 nm (protonated) or 458 nm (deprotonated).
+This is in the green-cyan visible light range and explains why methyl orange is, in fact, orange.